aeren108/sync_notes/README.md

 # Synchronous Sticky Notes
+***
-sync_notes is an application that allows you to synchronise sticky notes between android and desktop.
+Sync Notes is an application that allows you to synchronise sticky notes between android and desktop.
 This is the desktop application.
 Inspired from Microsoft Sticky Notes.

-# Screenshots
+## Screenshots
 <img src="screenshots/sync-notes-05.png" alt="Three Colored Theme"/>
 <img src="screenshots/sync-notes-03.png" alt="Expanded View"/>